rhel-labs/instruqt/satellite-advanced-topics/04-capsule/assignment.md

 ```
 hammer host-registration generate-command --insecure 1 --setup-insights 0 --force 1 --activation-key RHEL8
 ```
+> [!IMPORTANT]

-Copy the output of this command from the `Satellite Server` terminal, paste it into the `Capsule` terminal, and run it.
+> Copy the output of this command from the `Satellite Server` terminal, paste it into the `Capsule` terminal, and run it.

 Configure the repositories on the Capsule host
 ===